mpapadomanolaki/Multi-Step-Deformable-Registration/README.md

 Please cite the this publication if you use this code.

 In this repository we have applied the multi-step registration network on the MNIST dataset.
-For that reason we employ a more simple architecture than the one used in the paper.
+Since the MNIST images are of lower dimensions we employ a more simple architecture than the one used in the paper.
 The multi-step process however remains the same.

 # To use this code:
 Run 'python train.py' to train the model.  <br/> <br/>